CyberMiles/smart_contracts/OpenFinanceIO-demo/README.md

 > cap.initialize(1000000) // whatever amount...
 "0x..." //transaction hash
 ```
 Then the demo contract is ready to go.
-You can call `demo.migrate` to transfer control over the cap table to the token contract.
+You can initialize the security by `demo.issue` and call `demo.migrate` to transfer control over the cap table to the token contract.

 ## Some elaborations on token & regulation logic

+Once you call `demo.issue()`, the holding period of the security will start.
+Reg D 506 (c) requires an initial shareholder to make transactions after a 12 month holding period.
+The specific holding period is passed in the restrictor's constructor.

+Also, the regulation requires both buyer and seller to conform AML-KYC, and the buyer must be accredited.
+These two requirements are declared in `UserChecker`, implemented by `SimpleUserChecker`.

+The number of shareholders restricted depends on whether a security is issued by a fund or not.